 The wide range of Chris's experience is evident from the variety of industries in which he has represented clients.
 He has represented multiple defendants — both employers and timekeeping technology companies — against alleged violations of the Illinois Biometric Information Privacy Act (BIPA).
 Chris has extensive BIPA Class action experience defending timekeeping technology clients in BIPA class actions, and several employers in BIPA class actions.
-Chris is co-lead counsel on a significant technology-related BIPA class action involving complex issues of federal law preemption, and is defending multiple technology providers in complex BIPA class actions.
+He is co-lead counsel on a significant technology-related BIPA class action involving complex issues of federal law preemption, and is defending multiple technology providers in complex BIPA class actions.
+Chris also has consumer product class action experience, including claims of foodborne illness.

 Chris has helped clients with ERISA claims brought by union pension and welfare funds alleging improper or insufficient contributions under multi-employer plans and defended employers from wage grievances brought pursuant to collective bargaining agreements.
 He has assisted clients in several different industries with drafting employment agreements and has successfully pursued the employer’s rights under such agreements.
 In the construction context, Chris has represented owners, general contractors, subcontractors, and design professionals in claims related to construction defects, delays, and construction site injuries.
 He has both pursued and defended claims under the Illinois Mechanics Lien Act, and has defended professional liability claims against doctors, attorneys, and insurance producers and brokers.